gayathrinamithasg231me218-ops/Swiggy-data-analysis-/Swiggy_Excel_Analysis/README.md

 ## 📌 Introduction

-This project analyses Swiggy food delivery data using Microsoft Excel to identify trends and patterns in sales, restaurants, food categories, ratings, geographic performance, and order behaviour.
+This project analyses Swiggy food delivery data using Microsoft Excel to identify patterns in sales, food categories, restaurants, customer ratings, geographic performance, and order behaviour.

-The project uses Excel-based data analysis techniques to transform raw data into meaningful business insights through PivotTables, PivotCharts, slicers, KPI calculations, and an interactive dashboard.
+The project transforms raw food delivery data into business-oriented insights using PivotTables, PivotCharts, slicers, KPI calculations, and an interactive dashboard.

 ## 🎯 Project Objectives